Karran Faucets Review & Rating Updated: March 21, 2024

 Most faucet buyers are in their 30s and 40s, and for 30-something eyes, the light gray text on a white background used in parts of the listing is hard to read.

-Our experience over the years, along with our market research, has shown that the most effective listings consist of a single page that contains summaries of the features and specifications along with an image and links to more detailed information, eliminating the need for multiple page scrolls.
+Our experience over the years has shown that the most effective listings consist of a single page that contains summaries of the features and specifications along with an image and links to more detailed information, eliminating the need for multiple page scrolls.

 The listings include some features we like a lot.
 The best is the dynamic faucet image.
 When a user selects a finish from the finish table, the image morphs to show the faucet in the new finish – excellent for product visualization.

-However, the actual hard information provided about a faucet is woefully incomplete.
+Actual hard information provided about a faucet, However, is woefully incomplete.

 Not every faucet listing requires every specification.
 For example, WaterSense® listings apply only to lavatory faucets.
 So, a kitchen faucet listing does not need WaterSense® information.
-Similarly, the material used in a spray head and spray hose information generally applies only to pulldown or pullout sprays usually found only on kitchen faucets.
+Similarly, the material used in a spray head and spray hose information generally applies to sprays usually found only on kitchen faucets.
+Bathroom faucets seldom include sprays.

 Some specifications, however, apply to all faucets.
 Secondary materials, country of origin, and finish type are examples.

-Karran's site provides some basic information, faucet dimensions, available finishes, primary material (brass or stainless), and certifications (slthough often mistated), for example, but a lot of basic specifications are missing.
+Karran's site provides some basic information, faucet dimensions, available finishes, primary materials, and certifications, for example, but a lot of basic specifications necessary for a fully informed buying decision are missing.

-"Solid brass" faucets are never solid brass.
-They also include zinc alloys and plastics, something that should be noted as secondary materials.
-Karran's faucet hoses are warranted for just one year, so we would dearly like to know what they are made of and who makes them.
+"Solid brass" faucets, for example, are rarely solid brass.
+They often include zinc alloys and plastics, something that should be noted as secondary materials.

 Karran already has all of the necessary information.
-It just needs to be willing to share.
+It just needs to be willing to share, and share honestly.

 Testing & Certifications